-Questionnaires were also provided for distribution to the tenants and/or their representatives; four were returned and are included within the report.
+Questionnaires were also provided for distribution to the tenants and/or their representatives; seven were returned and are included within the report.

-There were no tenants or staff present during the inspection.
-The inspector spoke with the service manager, one relative, one staff member and one HSC Trust representative.
+During the inspection process the inspector met with three tenants, who indicated that they were happy living in 2 Garryduff Road.
+The inspector also spoke with the manager, three staff members, three relatives and two HSC Trust representatives.
 Comments received are included within the body of the report.